aragon/hack/docs/guides-faq.md

 ### Unix considerations

-If you're seeing several errors (e.g. `node-gyp rebuild`) it's probably cause you need to run node long term support (LTS) version, currently `10.15.3`.
+If you're seeing several installation errors (e.g. `node-gyp rebuild`), the problem is probably due to an outdated Node.js version.

+aragonCLI currently supports the latest releases of the following Node.js versions: 10, 11 and 12.

-If you're seeing one or more errors that look like:
+If you're seeing errors similar to:

 ```sh
 EACCES: permission denied